 2549 Splish Splash Drive, Calverton, NY

 Splish Splash, with 96 acres of slides and attractions, offers fun for everyone.
-Enjoy more than 20 water slides, two wave pools, a large kiddie area, lazy river, and a tropical bird show.
+Enjoy more than 20 water slides, two wave pools, a large kiddie area and lazy river.
 Plus, experience high speed slides like Bombs Away and Riptide Racer.

 The Great Wolf Lodge

 Feed your need for adventure at this indoor water park.
 Find out what it’s like to ride a roller coaster made of water on Hydro Plunge.
 It propels your raft, via a motorized track, up a steep climb, only to send you plunging down a thrilling 52-foot vertical drop.
 Or try The Double-Barrel Drop.
 It’s the ultimate water slide with flashing LED lights, electrifying twists and turns, barrel drops, and 450-degree spins.